hype-app/gestpay-api/source/includes/_rest_payment_detail_get.md

 | `TokenExpiryYear` | String containing the token expiry year
 | `vbv` | Informations about the 3DSecure status.
 | `payPalFee` | The fee owed to paypal.
 | `fraudPrevention` | informations about fraud prevention.
-Responses by Gestpay Guaranteed Payment will show here.
+Responses by Axerve Guaranteed Payment will show here.
 | `transactionErrorCode` | The error code for the transaction.
 See [error codes](#errors) page for details.
 | `transactionErrorDescription` | The error code description in common language.
 | `automaticOperation` | it refers to an automatic operation that has been programmed.